Gas pipeline shutdown starts amid German suspicion of Russia

 Associated Press

-BERLIN (AP) — A major gas pipeline from Russia to western Europe shut down for annual maintenance on Monday amid concern in Germany that Russia may not resume the flow of gas as scheduled.
+BERLIN (AP) — A major gas pipeline from Russia to western Europe shut down for annual maintenance on Monday as Germany prepared to give the green light for 10 coal-fired power plants to restart amid concerns that Russia may not resume the flow of gas as scheduled.

 The Nord Stream 1 pipeline runs under the Baltic Sea from Russia to Germany and is the latter’s main source of Russian gas.
 Gas is usually sent onward to other countries as well.
 It is scheduled to be out of action until July 21 for routine work that the operator says includes “testing of mechanical elements and automation systems.”
 The operator’s data showed the gas flow dropping as planned on Monday morning.